 The City will be accepting applications for properties that need significant rehabilitation or restoration work.
 The work needed to rehabilitate or restore the property shall be pending or not completed.
 Applications will be prioritized based on how the Mills Act will be used to assist the viability of the project.

 Properties seeking an Exemption from the Valuation Limits of $1.5 million for Single-Family Residences and $3 million for Multi-family/Commercial Properties are required to prepare a Historic Structure Report (HSR).
-The report shall follow the methodology outlined in Preservation Brief 43 - The Preparation and Use of Historic Structures Reports published by the National Park Service (see http://www.nps.gov/history/hps/TPS/briefs/brief43.htm).
+The report shall follow the methodology outlined in Preservation Brief 43 - The Preparation and Use of Historic Structures Reports published by the National Park Service (see http://www.nps.gov/tps/how-to-preserve/briefs/43-historic-structure-reports.htm) and formatted as per the California Office of Historic Preservation's Historic Structure Report Format.
 The HSR is used to substantiate the exceptional circumstances that warrant granting the exemption.

 For Additional Information

-The 2013 application deadline is May 23 at 4:00 p.m.
-If you need additional information, please contact Lambert Giessinger of the Department of City Planning's Office of Historic Resources at (213) 978-1183 or email@example.com.
+If you need additional information, please contact the Department of City Planning's Office of Historic Resources at (213) 978-1200 or email firstname.lastname@example.org.